-rC1 Who?

-- .1 Section 2.B (Core Duties): applies to all BSB regulated persons except where stated otherwise, and references to "you" and "your" in Section 2.B shall be construed accordingly. - 2 Section 2.C (Conduct Rules): - .a Applies to all BSB regulated persons apart from unregistered barristers except where stated otherwise. - .b Rules C3.5, C4, C8, C16, C19 and C64 to C70 (and associated guidance to those rules) and the guidance on Core Duties also apply to unregistered barristers.

-References to "you" and "your" in Section 2.C shall be construed accordingly rC2 When?

-.3 Section 2.D (Specific Rules): applies to specific groups as defined in each sub-section and references to "you" and "your" shall be construed accordingly.

-- .1 Section 2.B applies when practising or otherwise providing legal services.
-In addition, CD5 and CD9 apply at all times. - .2 Section 2.C applies when practising or otherwise providing legal services.
-In addition, rules C8, C16 and C64 to C70 and the associated guidance apply at all times. - .3 Section 2.D applies when practising or otherwise providing legal services. - .4 Sections 2.B, 2.C and 2.D only apply to registered European lawyers in connection with professional work undertaken by them in that capacity in England and Wales.
+Rules rC1 Who?
+Section 2.B (Core Duties): applies to all BSB regulated persons except where stated otherwise, .1 and references to "you" and "your" in Section 2.B shall be construed accordingly.
+Section 2.C (Conduct Rules): .2 Applies to all BSB regulated persons apart from unregistered barristers except where stated a otherwise. .b Rules C3.5, C4, C8, C16, C19 and C64 to C70 (and associated guidance to those rules) and the guidance on Core Duties also apply to unregistered barristers.
+References to "you" and "your" in Section 2.C shall be construed accordingly Section 2.D (Specific Rules): applies to specific groups as defined in each sub-section and .3 references to "you" and "your" shall be construed accordingly. rC2 When? .1 Section 2.B applies when practising or otherwise providing legal services.
+In addition, CD5 and CD9 apply at all times. .2 Section 2.C applies when practising or otherwise providing legal services.
+In addition, rules C8, C16 and C64 to C70 and the associated guidance apply at all times. .3 Section 2.D applies when practising or otherwise providing legal services.
+Sections 2.B, 2.C and 2.D only apply to registered European lawyers in connection with professional .4 work undertaken by them in that capacity in England and Wales.